Giles Deacon: Collaborations

-A lover of chocolate, in 2013 Deacon collaborated with Cadbury’s Caramel Nibbles, creating a couture strapless white tulip Nibbles dress in a chocolate polka-dot print for the Caramel Bunny, complete with ruffle details and a striking pussy-bow neck tie to match.
-In addition to this, he created a limited edition scarf combining the Cadbury Caramel Bunny’s eyes with coloured chains and pink bows.
+Deacon collaborated with Cadbury on a limited edition collection for their Dairy Milk Caramel Nibbles.
+He created a strapless white tulip dress with ruffles and a chocolate polka-dot print, complete with a pussy-bow neck tie for the Caramel Bunny character.
+In addition to this, he created a limited edition scarf combining the Cadbury Caramel Bunny's eyes with coloured chains and pink bows, which was available from an online boutique for free.

 In late 2015, Deacon designed a womenswear collection for Debenhams.
 The collection titled Giles Deacon for Edition was modelled by Daisy Lowe and featured "beautiful dresses, bold prints and luxe outerwear".

+Since 2018, Deacon has collaborated with the luxury leather goods and accessories brand Aspinal of London.
+The first collection featured hand-drawn illustrations of Deacon's "Aspinal Girls", which were his interpretation of the women who embody the brand.
+Pieces included clutch bags, a hat box, bowling bag and tote.
+Following the success of the collaboration, Deacon was appointed as design director working alongside Mariya Dykalo.
+In 2024, Deacon worked with ceramics company 1882 Ltd to create The Walla Crag Venus bone china figurine.
+Deacon hand painted the piece, which was chosen by fellow designer Patrick Grant for The Guardians "Design highlights 2024".

 Recognition

 In 2004, Deacon was named Best New Designer at the British Fashion Awards and in the following year he was given the Young Designer Award at Elle magazine's Style Awards.
 2006 saw Deacon win the British Fashion Council's Fashion Forward Award, as well as being named British Fashion Designer of the Year at the British Fashion Awards.
 He was named Best British Designer at the 2007 Elle Style Awards.
 Two years later, Deacon won the French ANDAM Fashion Award's Grand Prix, becoming the second consecutive British designer to win the award following Gareth Pugh's win in 2008.
 In the same year, he was named GQ magazine's Designer of the Year.
+Some of Deacon's clothing pieces are held in collections at the Victoria & Albert Museum and the Metropolitan Museum of Art in New York City.
+In 2024, the Sanderson x Giles Deacon collection won the Collaboration Award at the Country & Town House Interiors Awards.

 Personal life

 Deacon divides his time between his home in Islington, London, and his apartments in Paris and Italy.
-He has been in a relationship with actress Gwendoline Christie since early 2013.
+He has been in a relationship with actress Gwendoline Christie since 2013, after meeting through mutual friends.
+Christie has worn several of Deacon's designs at red carpet events.
+He also created her wardrobe for her role as Lucifer in The Sandman, as well as two dresses that she wore onstage during a production of A Midsummer Night's Dream.

 Deacon's hobbies include swimming, hiking, macramé, and gardening.
 He counts Elsa Schiaparelli, Miuccia Prada, Coco Chanel, Mr J.M.
 Millet, and Yves Saint Laurent among his design and style inspirations.